-You may also call the Citi Benefits Center through ConnectOne at 1-800-881-3938.
-From the ConnectOne main menu, choose the "health and welfare benefits" option.
+You may also call the Citi Benefits Center through ConnectOne at 1 (800) 881-3938.
+See the For More Information section for detailed instructions, including TDD and international assistance.

-Coordination of benefits
+Coordination of Benefits

-All payments under these Plans will be coordinated with benefits payable under any other group benefit plans that provide coverage for you or your dependent(s).
+All payments under these plans will be coordinated with benefits payable under any other group benefit plans that provide coverage for you or your dependent(s).
 Coordination of benefits prevents duplication of payments when a covered employee or a covered dependent has health coverage under a Citi Plan and one or more other plans, such as a spouse's or other employer's plan.

-The Citigroup Health Benefit Plan (which includes prescription drug coverage), the Citigroup Dental Benefit Plan, and the Citigroup Vision Benefit Plan contain a coordination-of-benefits provision that may reduce or eliminate the benefits otherwise payable under the applicable Plan when benefits are payable under another plan.
+The Citigroup Health Benefit Plan (which includes prescription drug coverage), the Citigroup Dental Benefit Plan, and the Citigroup Vision Benefit Plan ("Citi Plans") contain a coordination-of-benefits provision that may reduce or eliminate the benefits otherwise payable under the applicable Plan when benefits are payable under another plan.
 Certain provisions are summarized below, and additional terms and conditions may apply under the terms of the other sections of this Benefits Handbook.